-The FSHD Society is entering a new era in its advocacy work, and the field is evolving rapidly.
-We will report on our inaugural Day on Capitol Hill, which took place in May.
-A dozen FSHD families advocated for their interests to their elected officials, and made great strides in raising awareness about FSHD and how the disease impacts daily life.
-This August, we will be speaking to the FDA on the topic of upper-body mobility.
-These events, combined with other initiatives, will ensure that the voices of the FSHD community are heard in areas of funding, research, regulatory affairs, and insurance.
-11:45 a.m.
-Celebrating our volunteer leaders Beth Johnston, chief community engagement officer Nearly 7 years ago, we began to reimagine and re-engineer the FSHD Society toward one goal - "Therapies to our Families by 2025."
+Beth Johnston, chief community engagement officer, FSHD Society

+Nearly seven years ago, we began to reimagine and reengineer the FSHD Society toward one goal - "Therapies to our families by 2025."
 We knew we needed an army of activists to participate in that goal, so in 2018 we launched our Chapter Program and asked volunteers to step forward to help us build this community.
 Since then, leaders from across the US, Canada, and beyond have done just that - and have beautifully prepared us for the last mile.
 Today, we celebrate these volunteer leaders, without whom we would not be able to accomplish our mission.

+12:15 p.m.
+LET'S IMAGINE

-12:00 p.m.
-Q&amp;A with our panelists June Kinoshita, senior director of research and education 12:15 p.m.
-Let's imagine Jack Gerblick, Atlanta Chapter director and Board of Directors member, FSHD Society Jack was diagnosed with FSHD in 1990 with a mild to moderate severity level.
-One of his 2 daughters has recently tested positive for the disease.
-He retired in 2020 after successfully selling the last of 3 businesses he founded over the past 17 years.
+Jack Gerblick, Atlanta Chapter director and Board of Directors member, FSHD Society

+Jack was diagnosed with FSHD in 1990 with a mild to moderate severity level.
+One of his two daughters has recently tested positive for the disease.
+He retired in 2020 after successfully selling the last of three businesses he founded over the past 17 years.
 Jack is on the Board of the FSHD Society, chair of the Community Development and Engagement Committee, and the director of the FSHD Society's Atlanta Chapter.
-He and his wife Renee live in Dunwoody, Georgia, and enjoy spending time with their 4 children and 9 grandchildren.
+He and his wife Renee live in Dunwoody, Georgia, and enjoy spending time with their four children and nine grandchildren.
 "I decided to get involved with the FSHD Society to continue building, broadening, and strengthening our FSHD community," he says.
 "Working toward the mission of finding a cure that will directly, tangibly, and positively impact the lives of FSHD patients and their families.
 Delivering the message that no one is alone, every person counts, and there is hope."

 12:30 p.m.
-Adjourn.
-See you in 2026!!
+ADJOURN.
+SEE YOU IN 2026!!